-Pamela Piquette, President and Co-Founder, wife of more than 30 years, mother of three and grandmother two little granddaughters, whose work experience includes: banking, branch management, marketing, and development of comprehensive training programs.
-She has served in a variety of ministries within her church including: leadership of a new moms’ group, organizing training events, developing a curricula team for Men’s Ministry, and eventually joining the staff of No Regrets Men’s Ministry.
-Pamela later worked for Feed My Sheep Food and Hospitality Ministry as Volunteer, Communications and Events Coordinator.
+Pamela is a wife of 30 years, mother of three grown children and grandmother of two sweet granddaughters.
+Her work experience includes: banking, branch management, marketing, and development of comprehensive training programs.
+She has served in a variety of ministries within the church including: leadership of a new moms’ group, organizing training events, developing a curricula team for Men’s Ministry, and on staff with No Regrets Men’s Ministry.
+Pamela also worked for Feed My Sheep Food and Hospitality Ministry as Volunteer, Communications and Events Coordinator.

-is a writer, photographer, wife, and mama of five (ages 15-24), whose work experience includes: communications, marketing, and volunteer management for the Arthritis Foundation, WI Chapter, copy-editing for Narada Productions, and content writing and photography for several ministry organizations and publications, including The High Calling, Outside the City Gate, and C’est la Vie, The Magazine.
+is a writer, photographer, wife, and mama of five (ages 17-25), whose work experience includes: communications, marketing, and volunteer management for the Arthritis Foundation, WI Chapter, copy-editing for Narada Productions, and content writing and photography for several ministry organizations and publications, including: The High Calling, Outside the City Gate, and C’est la Vie, The Magazine.

-Todd Johnson, Board Member, earned his BA in accounting and economics from Augustana College, his MBA from Northern Illinois University, and became a CPA in 1981.
+earned his BA in accounting and economics from Augustana College, his MBA from Northern Illinois University, and became a CPA in 1981.
 He has held business directorships at Milsco Manufacturing and US Fiduciary Services, and Non-Profit Directorships for The Carl and Irma Swenson Foundation, Ltd., New Beginnings are Possible, and RAJ Ministries, Inc., chairing the Boards of Pennant Management, Inc. and Affinity, Inc. Todd has been a self-employed accountant, financial advisor and investor since 1995.
-He and his wife Heather are the parents of three children adopted from Russia, each exposed prenatally to alcohol, which caused numerous, invisible, permanent disabilities.
+He and his wife Heather are the parents of three adult children adopted from Russia, each exposed prenatally to alcohol, which caused numerous, invisible, permanent disabilities.

 is a wife of 52 years, mother of four adult children and grandmother of six precious grandchildren.
 Mary has served in numerous volunteer positions over the years, including PTA President, Chair for Committee of 100, church Board of Elders, Head of Christian Education, and Bible study co-leader.
 Mary and her husband have fostered more than 20 pre-adoptive infants for Milwaukee County, adopting one of the medically fragile infants placed in their care.
 Mary was appointed to the Homecare Provider Committee as a Medicaid Recipient Representative by the Wisconsin Department of Health and Human Services Secretary, and later served as a liaison between committees.
 In her early fifties Mary was diagnosed with Systemic Scleroderma, a chronic autoimmune illness.